cirosantilli/latex-submodule/readme.md

 # example

-a working example that illustrates the usage of this submodule
+A working example that illustrates the usage of this submodule.

-things it factors out include:
+Things it factors out include:

 - the `makefile`
 - `.gitignore`
 - common `.sty` file options

-is be kept at <https://github.com/cirosantilli/latex-cheat>
+It can be found at: <https://github.com/cirosantilli/latex-cheat>

 # installation